 9:30 a.m. -Bethlehem, Bellamy Ferriday House and Garden

 Our day begins with a visit to the beautiful 18th-century Bellamy Ferriday House and Gardens, the former home of Caroline Ferriday, a remarkable philanthropist dedicated to human rights and social justice.
 Stepping inside, you’ll feel as if you’ve traveled back in time, catching a glimpse of how Caroline lived and worked in this historic space.
-During World War II, she was a passionate supporter of the Free France Movement and played a pivotal role in helping survivors of the Ravensbrück concentration camp, even welcoming them to recuperate in her tranquil Connecticut home.
+During World War II, she was a passionate supporter of the Free France Movement and played a pivotal role in helping survivors of the Ravensbrück concentration camp, even welcoming them to recuperate in this tranquil home .
 Her kindness and courage earned her the prestigious Cross of Lorraine and the French Legion of Honor.

 11:00 - Washington, Hollister House Garden